mclarke/php-oauth-client/README.md

 restart Apache.

 # Configuration
-Registering your application is very easy.
-One constructs a JSON object that is used for configuration and can then be used through the PHP API.
+Registering a client is very easy.
+One constructs a file with a JSON formatted configuration entry.
 Example:

     {
         "SURFconext": {